 Women in the bleeding disorder community are often underrepresented, and we want to change that.
 Our Hemophilia Division will soon be launching a new initiative called the “Quality of Life Program.”
 One piece of this program will focus on women with bleeding disorders.
 There are many challenges that women with bleeding disorders face, and they vastly differ from men – but that doesn’t make it any less real.

 Women with symptoms of bleeding disorders may experience one or all of the following:

-Hemophilia is generally misunderstood by the public, and even by insurance companies.
-The lack of understanding this disorder can cause difficulty with getting the appropriate medical coverage as a male with hemophilia…and it’s even more of a challenge for women.
+Hemophilia is generally misunderstood by the public and even by insurance companies.
+The lack of understanding of this disorder can cause difficulty with getting the appropriate medical coverage as a male with hemophilia…and it’s even more of a challenge for women.
 This is where Paragon enters into the equation – we are here to be more than just a healthcare company, but an advocate for those who are suffering.

 We want women to receive the care they need and the care they deserve.
 You have a say in where you receive your treatment, so talk to your doctor about Paragon.
 We are focused on providing superior levels of service, clinical expertise, and customized care plans to fit each patient’s lifestyle and individual needs.

 - A pharmacist and nurse remain on call 24/7, 365 days a year.